Liwan Gas Project

 The Liwan 3-1 and Liuhua 34-2 fields share a subsea production system, subsea pipeline transportation and onshore gas processing infrastructure.
 Husky has a 49 percent interest and operates the deepwater infrastructure, including the subsea wells, deepwater flowlines, control systems and manifolds, and the mono-ethylene glycol (MEG) unit on the shallow water platform.

 Husky’s partner CNOOC Ltd. operates the shallow water facilities, including the platform, subsea pipeline to shore and the onshore Gaolan Gas Terminal.
 The terminal extracts condensates and liquids, and compresses and moves the gas to commercial markets in mainland China.

 Gas production is covered by a long-term sales contract, while condensates and natural gas liquids (NGLs), such as propane and butane, are sold separately.

 Construction is underway at Liuhua 29-1, the third deepwater field at Liwan.
 A gas sales agreement is in place, with first production expected around the end of 2020.
 Husky has a 75 percent interest in this field.

 Pearl River Mouth Basin

 Husky has production sharing contracts in place for two exploration blocks, 15/33 and 16/25, in the Pearl River Mouth Basin.

-Five natural gas discoveries in the Madura Strait are being evaluated for commercial development.
+Additional natural gas discoveries in the Madura Strait are being evaluated for commercial development.